router-protocol/router-chain-docs/docs/omnichain-framework/README.md

    <Section>
    <Card
     title="Your First Omnichain dApp"
-    description="Learn how to deploy your first omnichain dApp leveraging the Router chain middleware" to="guides/your-first-omnichain-dapp"
+    description="Learn how to deploy your first omnichain dApp leveraging the Router Chain middleware" to="guides/your-first-omnichain-dapp"
     icon={<Guide />}
   />